background

 Legible first, delightful second

-This is crucial for executive audiences who need to grasp insights quickly without sacrificing depth.
+Readers don't have to decode every graphic from scratch.
+This matters for executive audiences who need quick insights without sacrificing depth.

 Scroll-triggered emphasis